intel/container-experience-kits/validation/verification-manual/tas/README.md

 # create and enable TAS demonstration policy: [true, false]
 tas_enable_demo_policy: true
 ```
 The Health Metric Demo Policy requires a Prometheus metric file to exist on the node and be read by Prometheus.
 For security reasons, BMRA does not deploy it in the /tmp directory, where every user has access.
-Instead, it is deployed in the `/opt/intel/tas-demo-policy/` directory with root-only access.
+Instead, it is deployed in the `/opt/cek/tas-demo-policy/` directory.

 To verify that the policy has been deployed, use the command:
 ```